A drill bit is a handy tool and has every part with great functionality.

 - Chisel Edge Angle

-I will explain all these parts one by one you can also see a video explaining all these in a quite easy way.
+I will explain all these parts one by one.
+You can also see a video explaining all these in quite an easy way.

 There are three main parts of any drill bit.